EdoardoCocconi/Websites/README.md

 # Websites
-This repository contains some basic websites I made.
+This repository contains some basic HTML and CSS exercises.